josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - faster adaptation;
 - retained skills;
 - survivability;
-- mobilisation capacity.
+- mobilisation capacity;
+- institutional learning;
+- regeneration speed.

-Some of those outputs are measurable.
+Some of those outputs are straightforward to measure.

 Some are difficult to price.